FREQUENTLY ASKED QUESTIONS:

 The length of time you may come to counselling/therapy depends very much on the individual or couple.
 A specific difficulty may only take a few sessions, while more complex and deep-rooted issue may take longer.

-Fees for counselling / therapy are $110 per session for individual and $140 per session for couples.
-The fee is payable by cheque, cash or credit card at the end of each session.
+Fees for counselling / therapy are $170 per session for both individuals and couples.
+The fee is payable by cheque, cash, credit card or e-Transfer at the end of each session.

 Whatever you choose that seems to be relevant.
 These may be things that are happening in the present or from your past.